abdurrehmanabbasi/alifinvoicemvp/README.md

 ## Features

 - User Authentication: Users can sign up, log in, and log out securely using Firebase Authentication.
-- Dashboard: Users are provided with a clean and intuitive dashboard where they can view and manage their invoices.
+- Dashboard: Users are provided with a clean and intuitive dashboard where they can view important information and access various modules.
-- Invoice Creation: Users can create new invoices by providing relevant details such as client information, itemized services, and payment terms.
-- Invoice Listing: Users can view a list of their invoices, including basic information such as invoice number, client name, and total amount.
-- Invoice Details: Users can view the details of an individual invoice, including all relevant information and a breakdown of items and amounts.
-- Invoice Editing: Users have the ability to edit existing invoices, update details, add or remove items, and adjust payment terms.
-- Invoice Deletion: Users can delete invoices they no longer need from their dashboard.
+- Product Management: Users can manage their products/services by adding, editing, and deleting items from their inventory.
-- Invoice PDF Generation: Users can generate PDF versions of their invoices for easy sharing and printing.
+- Invoice Management: Users can create, view, edit, and delete invoices.
+They can also generate PDF versions for easy sharing and printing.
+- Customer Management: Users can manage their customer database by adding, editing, and deleting customer profiles.
+- Reporting: Users can generate reports on sales, revenue, and other key metrics to gain insights into their business performance.

 ## Prerequisites